GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

   - A Cloud KMS key
   - A traffic encryption key for DLP Templates

+## Google Cloud Locations

-This example will be deployed at the `us-east4` location, to deploy in another location change the local `location` in example [main.tf](./main.tf#L18) file.
+This example will be deployed at the `us-east4` location, to deploy in another location, change the local `location` in the example [main.tf](./main.tf#L18) file.
+By default, the Secured Data Warehouse module has an [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/defining-locations) that only allows the creation of resource in `us-locations`.
+To deploy in other locations, update the input [trusted_locations](../../README.md#inputs) with the appropriated location in the call to the [main module](./main.tf#L33).

 ## Usage